BurtKim/FFCameraSample/README.md

-FFCameraSample is a fork of the [FFVideoCamera](https://github.com/hardisonbrewing/Cascades-Community-Samples/tree/master/FFVideoCamera) app.
-Instead of using the native camera encoder to write to an MP4 file, this app will use FFmpeg to write out to an MPEG-2 file.
+FFCameraSample uses the native camera API to record video.
+However instead of using the platform encoder to write to an MP4 file, this app will use FFmpeg to write out to an MPEG-2 file.
 This app currently only records video and not audio.

 The FFmpeg related functionality is provided through [libffcamapi](https://github.com/hardisonbrewing/libffcamapi) which has been copied into the `src` directory.